Hafsa-shoaib989/Blood-Bank-Management-System/README.md

 ## Installation

-To run this project locally, follow these steps:
+To run this project locally, follow these steps:📂

 1. Clone the repository: